stingray127/ece_423_draw_schedule/README.md

 - This tool was intended to work in 2D
   - Enable "Orthogonal View"
     - Bottom Bar, 4th icon from the right
-  - Click "Top" to make your view to 2D
+  - Click "Top" to make your view 2D
     - Bottom Bar, 9th icon from the left
 - Navigation Tips
   - Scroll in and out to zoom